 - PASSION employees want to frequently communicate face-to-face.
 They thrive on direct human contact.
 Give them plenty of opportunity to interact with customers, with you, and with each other.
 Ignored, their enthusiasm and energy will putter out.

 All of these traits contribute to what makes a PASSION employee fascinating.
-If you understand how to harness a PASSION trigger, you won’t just have more content people, you’ll have a better, more fascinating company.
+If you understand how to harness a PASSION Advantage, you won’t just have more content people, you’ll have a better, more fascinating company.

 Who are your PASSION employees?
 Do you know?
 Would you like to find out?